-Sana, one of the young guys who work at Wawa Wewe II, offered me a ride inside the motorcycle Amed area on Friday.
-On the program: rice fields, temples, markets and ... cockfighting (yes, I went back to an arena of gallinaceans, like in the Phillippines !).
+Sana, one of the young guys who work at the little hotel Wawa Wewe IIThe first time I was in Bali, I was asked to go for a motorcycle ride in the Amed region (north-east of Bali).
+On the program of this ride: rice fields, temples, markets and... cockfighting (yes, I went back to a gallinaceous arena, like in the Phillippines!).

 Rice fields and market